 The Office of Residence Life & Housing reserves the right to authorize personnel to enter into any area of a suite in the absence of the resident.
-The authorized personnel include, but are not limited to: professional members of the Enrollment Management and Student Life Division staff, the Faculty Student Association staff, Resident Assistants, Resident Directors, the Vice President for Student Affairs, Campus Safety & Security Officers, and repair/maintenance/cleaning personnel.
+The authorized personnel include, but are not limited to: professional members of the Enrollment Management and Student Life Division staff, the Faculty Student Association staff, Resident Assistants, Resident Directors, the Vice President for Student Engagement & Retention, Campus Safety & Security Officers, and repair/maintenance/cleaning personnel.

-Housing and Residence staff will inspect rooms during semester breaks and other times designated by the Vice President for Student Affairs.
+Housing and Residence staff will inspect rooms during semester breaks and other times designated by the Vice President for Student Engagement & Retention.
 If it is believed that an immediate danger exists in a bedroom or suite, staff will contact Campus Safety and Security for assistance.
 Examples of these situations include, but are not limited to; fire, possession of chemicals, explosives, weapons, or other items that would cause serious injury.
 The same procedure is prescribed if the danger involves assault or other acts constituting possible jeopardy to persons or property.
 Staff or residents may be asked to assist in a medical or emergency situation requiring room entry which threatens immediate harm to the safety of the individuals.